xaverkapeller/SimpleJson/README.md

 annotationProcessor 'com.github.wrdlbrnft:simple-json-processor:0.1.0.6'
 ```

-If you are not using jack you can use the android-apt Gradle plugin instead of using the `annotationProcessor` configuration
+If you are not using Jack you can use the android-apt Gradle plugin instead of using the `annotationProcessor` configuration
 to add the annotation processor of SimpleJson to your module.

 # Basic Usage